asgerf/tscheck/README.md

 About **tscheck**
 =================

-**tscheck** is a tool for finding bugs in hand-written TypeScript type definitions (`.d.ts` files).
+**TSCheck** is a tool for finding bugs in hand-written TypeScript type definitions (`.d.ts` files).
 It works by comparing the type definitions to the actual JavaScript library implementation.

 Installation
 ------------